kodecocodes/swift-algorithm-club/README-CN.markdown

 - [Tree](Tree/).
 A general-purpose tree structure.
 - [Binary Tree](Binary Tree/).
 A tree where each node has at most two children.
-- [Binary Search Tree (BST)](Binary Search Tree/).
+- [二叉搜索树 (BST)](Binary Search Tree/README-CN.markdown).
 A binary tree that orders its nodes in a way that allows for fast queries.
 - Red-Black Tree
 - Splay Tree
 - Threaded Binary Tree